 35. This corridor spans Colombo-Dambulla-Trincomalee with spur Kurunegala-Kandy.
-The corridor aims to enhance connectivity between the main port in Colombo with its northern hinterland, as well as with its main port in the northeast (e.g., Trincomalee), thus promote export competitiveness and facilitate Sri Lanka's participation in the global/regional supply chain as proposed in the 2017 Colombo-Trincomalee Economic Corridor (CTEC) study.
+The corridor aims to enhance connectivity between the main port in Colombo with its northern hinterland, as well as with its main port in the northeast (e.g., Trincomalee), thus promoting export competitiveness and facilitate Sri Lanka's participation in the global/regional supply chain as proposed in the 2017 Colombo-Trincomalee Economic Corridor (CTEC) study.

-36. Transport.
+36. Transport

-• Roads.
-The construction of Central Expressway Stage II (Meerigama-Kurunegala- Ambepussa link), with financing from the People's Republic of China (PRC), was completed by end of 2021.16 Upgrade to 2-lanes of another section (Galewela-Dambulla section of Kurunegala-Trincomalee road) has been completed with Sri Lankan Government financing.
-ADB is supporting the Port Access Elevated Highway (PAEH) in Sri Lanka for (i) alleviating traffic congestion in Colombo; (ii) addressing the increasing traffic to/ from the port; and (iii) providing a direct link to the city center and port from Colombo- Katuyanake expressway.
+- Roads.
+The construction of Central Expressway Stage II (Meerigama-Kurunegala- Ambepussa link), with financing from the PRC, was completed by end of 2021.17 Upgrade to two lanes of another section (Galewela-Dambulla section of Kurunegala-Trincomalee road) has been completed with Sri Lankan government financing.
+ADB is supporting the Port Access Elevated Highway (PAEH) in Sri Lanka for (i) alleviating traffic congestion in Colombo, (ii) addressing the increasing traffic to/ from the port, and (iii) providing a direct link to the city center and port from Colombo-Katuyanake expressway.
 This project will enhance Colombo port's role as regional maritime transshipment hub.
 Parallel financing from JICA is supporting the Kelanya bridge project, which like the PAEH, will help separate port traffic stream from city traffic.
-Preparation of projects to improve Colombo-Trincomalee links for other sections of the Central Expressway is ongoing.
+Preparation of projects to improve the Colombo- Trincomalee links for other sections of the Central Expressway is ongoing. - Ports.
+Colombo is the largest port in Sri Lanka and is a major international container hub handling approximately 7 million twenty-foot equivalent unit (TEU) per annum.
+Sri Lanka is succeeding in developing Colombo port as a regional maritime transshipment hub, having completed the Colombo Port Expansion project in 2015, which consolidated Colombo port's position as a transshipment hub port for South Asia, providing the port expanded container handling capacity and sufficient depth for new-generation vessels.
+As noted earlier, access to Colombo port is being improved through the ongoing PAEH project, which will alleviate traffic congestion in Colombo and its port.

-16 Construction of Central Expressway Stage 3 has also commenced, comprising 31.7 km. from Pothuhera to Galagedara via Rambukkana, and 4 interchanges at Pothuhera, Polgahawela, Rambukkana and Galagedara.
+17 Construction of Central Expressway Stage 3 has also commenced, comprising 31.7 km from Pothuhera to Galagedara via Rambukkana, and four interchanges at Pothuhera, Polgahawela, Rambukkana, and Galagedara.

-- Ports.
-Colombo is the largest port in Sri Lanka and is a major international container hub handling approximately 7 million TEU per annum.
-Sri Lanka is succeeding in developing Colombo port as a regional maritime transshipment hub, having completed the Colombo Port Expansion project in 2015, which consolidated Colombo Port's position as a transshipment hub port for South Asia, providing the port expanded container handling capacity and sufficient depth for new-generation vessels.
-As noted earlier, access to Colombo port is being improved through the ongoing PAEH project, which will alleviate traffic congestion in Colombo and its port. - Airport.
-Ongoing project is the expansion of Bandaranaike International Airport, comprising construction of new Terminal 2, which is a new multi-level terminal building with a floor area of approximately 180,000m2, two new piers, and a link course connecting to the existing terminal.
+• Airport.
+The ongoing project is the expansion of Bandaranaike International Airport, comprising the construction of a new Terminal 2, which is a new multi-level terminal building with a floor area of approximately 180,000 square meters, two new piers, and a link course connecting to the existing terminal.
 The arrival and departure areas will be separated vertically.
 Its two packages are scheduled for completion in 2023.